scriptnull/oss-checklist/README.md

 Please check [CONTRIBUTING.md](https://github.com/scriptnull/oss-checklist/blob/master/CONTRIBUTING.md) if you are interested in contributing.

 ### Attributions
-This project is inspired by [karllhughes/side-project-marketing](https://github.com/karllhughes/side-project-marketing).But, oss-checklist tried to compile more aspects of a software project.
+This project is inspired by [karllhughes/side-project-marketing](https://github.com/karllhughes/side-project-marketing).
+But, oss-checklist tries to compile more aspects of a software project ( not just marketing ).

 ### Security
 Please report any security vulnerabilities of this project to [keybase.io/scriptnull](https://keybase.io/scriptnull)